KmolYuan/Pyslvs-UI/docs/intro.md

 + **Mechanical Synthesis**

-    - **Number Synthesis**: Combine the attributes of mechanism.
+    - **Number Synthesis**: The algorithm of link assortments.
-    - **Structural Synthesis**: Cython algorithm used to find out structural possibilities of the mechanism.
+    - **Structural Synthesis**: The algorithm used to find out structural possibilities of the mechanism.
-    - **Dimensional Synthesis**: Kernel from the three Cython algorithms (rewrite).
+    - **Dimensional Synthesis**: The meta-heuristic algorithms for dimensional synthesis.

 + **Others**